 A Hazelett Marine SPM is different as it uses an elastic as part of the connection of the anchor to the buoy.
 To construct a Hazelett SPM, the following basic parts are used:

-1) Shackle – A Screw Pin Shackle is used to connect the anchor to one end of an elastic.
-There are several different shackles available.
-These consist of stainless steel (as shown) and galvanized of different widths to accommodate multiple elastic systems.
-These are called screw pin because the pin is threaded into the shackle.
+1) Shackle – A single Shackle is used to connect the anchor to one end of an elastic.
+There are several different types of shackles available.
+These consist of galvanized steel (as shown) and stainless steel of different widths to accommodate multiple elastic systems.

 2) Elastic Rode – This is the main part of the Hazelett Marine mooring system.
 It comes in different sizes and multiple ones can be stacked side by side to accommodate different conditions.
 These are called single, double, triple, and quad.